 He is also an adjunct professor in the International Centre for Materials Science at the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR) and is the co-director of the Joint Centre on Nanomaterials for Clean Energy and Environmental Sensors.

 Fisher joined the UCLA faculty in 2017 following 15 years at Purdue University.
 There, he held the James G. Dwyer Professorship in Mechanical Engineering.
-He was also the founding director of the Center for Integrated Thermal Management of Aerospace Vehicles, which is supported by the U.S. Air Force and leading aerospace companies.
+He was also the founding director of the Center of Excellence for Integrated Thermal Management of Aerospace Vehicles, which is supported by the U.S. Air Force and leading aerospace companies.
 And he was a research scientist at the Air Force Research Laboratory’s Thermal Sciences and Materials Branch of the Materials and Manufacturing Directorate.
 He started his career in academia as an assistant professor at Vanderbilt University.